mpi4py/mpi4py/docs/source/mpi4py.futures.rst

 instance to submit tasks.
 Meanwhile, the worker process follow a different execution path and team-up to execute the tasks submitted from the master.

-Besides alleviating the lack of dynamic process managment features in legacy MPI-1 or partial MPI-2 implementations, the :class:`MPICommExecutor` context manager may be useful in classic MPI-based Python applications willing to take advantage of the simple, task-based, master/worker approach available in the
+Besides alleviating the lack of dynamic process management features in legacy MPI-1 or partial MPI-2 implementations, the :class:`MPICommExecutor` context manager may be useful in classic MPI-based Python applications willing to take advantage of the simple, task-based, master/worker approach available in the